 The trend line above shows quite a firm movement over the past 5 years.
 This proves that people have shown a consistent interest in the product for a long period of time.
 Notice that this is a US trend and the level of interest varies by state.
 If we break the trend down by state:

-Find the list icon at the right bottom and click it, it will turn the map into a country rank.
-The ranking shows that the biggest interest came from Mississippi followed by Oklahoma, South Carolina, Alabama, and Arkansas.
+The ranking shows that the biggest interest came from Mississippi followed by Alabama, Arkansas, West Virginia, and Tennessee.
 Although states showed a different amount of interest, there was not a huge gap, which I sometimes witnessed when I review other products.
 This means that SingleCare has been recognized by most of the states.

 Discount for the Top 10 Prescription Drugs